kiregor/Draw-Steel-Module/README.md

 # Draw Steel Module for Custom System Builder!
 ![Foundry v12](https://img.shields.io/badge/foundry-v12-green)

-The Draw Steel System for Foundry Virtual Tabletop is an independent product published under the DRAW STEEL Creator License and is not affiliated with MCDM Productions, LLC.
+The Draw Steel Module for Foundry Virtual Tabletop is an independent product published under the DRAW STEEL Creator License and is not affiliated with MCDM Productions, LLC.
 DRAW STEEL © 2024 MCDM Productions, LLC.

 ## Installation Instructions
 Based on the work haezan and AmbyNavy have done on the MCDM Discord, this module is very much in a Work in Progress state.
 You can install this by pasting the following URL into the Manifest URL box in the Install Module dialog in the setup menu of Foundry VTT.